Jeanne Viviani-Ayers | University of Central Florida

 Region III Chair

 Tanta is a Senior Issues Contributing Editor of NCURA Magazine.
-She currently serves as the Director of Research Compliance at the University of Alabama, overseeing IRB, IACUC, IBC, export controls, COI, research security, and research misconduct.
-Before joining UA, she served as the special assistant to the vice-president for research at The University of Alabama at Birmingham, where she oversaw administration and operational support services/programs for the Office of Vice-President for Research.
+She currently serves as the Associate Vice President for Research Integrity Assurance at the Georgia Institute of Technology, overseeing IRB, IACUC, IBC, export controls, COI, research security, and research misconduct.
 She recently served as the PRA Conference Co-Chair in NOLA.
 She is also an NCURA Peer Reviewer and serves on the N&LDC.
 She is also a Lecturer in Johns Hopkins University’s Master of Science in Research Administration degree program.
 Tanta has served Region III in various ways, including serving as Public Relations Coordinator (2016-2018).
 Tanta received the Region III Distinguished Service Award in 2019.

 Rebecca Wessinger | University of South Carolina